Golf on Tobago: Introduction

 A hidden treasure at the Tobago Plantations course is the wildlife.
 One knowledgeable resident recently described it to me as "mind-blowing" and reckoned that the Lowlands development could become world renown for its wildlife.

-Both courses have hotels on their doorstep (Mt.Irvine Bay Hotel and the VHL 'Hilton' Tobago respectively) and are located only a short driving distance from the capital, Scarborough, and all the major hotel and holiday rental villa areas.
+Both courses are associated with hotels - the Mt.Irvine Bay Hotel and the Magdalena Grand Beach & Golf Resort respectively.
+Both courses are located only a short driving distance from the capital, Scarborough, and all the major hotel and holiday rental villa areas.

 The location of both courses is indicated on the above location map.
 Full details of both courses, including green fee prices, contact information and links to the Club’s own websites, are available through the tabs at the top and bottom of these pages, or through the following index links.
 Further information may be available through the Trinidad & Tobago Golf Association website:

 - Mount Irvine Bay Golf Course – Tobago's original golf course

 - Tobago Plantations Golf Club – Tobago's newest golf course